Athiban-32/twitter-sentiment-analysis/README.md

 ## Twitter Sentiment Analysis

-## This Project is based on the IEEE Transaction Paper on the Topic Sentiment Analysis of Lockdown in India During COVID-19:A Case Study on Twitter
+## This Project is based on the IEEE Transaction Paper under the Topic Sentiment Analysis of Lockdown in India During COVID-19:A Case Study on Twitter
 [Sentiment_Analysis_of_Lockdown_in_India_During_COVID-19_A_Case_Study_on_Twitter (1).pdf](https://github.com/Athiban-32/twitter-sentiment-analysis/files/10111372/Sentiment_Analysis_of_Lockdown_in_India_During_COVID-19_A_Case_Study_on_Twitter.1.pdf)